chiminey/chiminey/docs/payload.rst

 ~~~~~~~

 A **payload** is a set of system and optionally domain-specific files that are needed for the correct
 execution of a smart connector.
-The **system files** are composed of Makefiles and bash scripts
+The *system files* are composed of bash scripts
-while the **domain-specific files** are developer provided executables.
+while the *domain-specific files* are developer provided executables.
-The system files enable the Chiminey server to
+The system files enable the Chiminey platform to
 setup the execution environment, execute domain-specific programs, and monitor the progress
 of setup and execution.